 Barcelona is a very dog-friendly city and will offer you many attractions for you and your dog.
-Of course, it will be not possible to enter the main tourist spots like La Sagrada Familia, museums and others indoor monuments, but there are still many things to do with your dog.
+Of course, it will be not possible to enter the main tourist spots like La Sagrada Familia, museums, and other indoor monuments, but there are still many things to do with your dog.
 Barcelona is a perfect city for long walks, during which you can admire art, architecture masterpieces, and facades of splendid modernist buildings.

-Another park you can enjoy with your doggy is the famous Park Güell.
+Another park you can enjoy with your dog is the famous Park Güell.
 You can easily enter even to its monumental part (don’t forget to book your tickets in advance!).
 Moreover, dogs are also very welcome in public parks such as Parque Joan Miró, Parque de la Estació del Nord or Parque de la Espanya Industrial.